zhlooking/react-guidelines/README.md

 # react-guidelines
-Guide lines to better alignment draggable children in React.
+Guide lines to better align draggable children in React.